pentestpop/PopMyKali/README.md

 - [Ivan Sincek Reverse Shell](https://github.com/ivan-sincek/php-reverse-shell) - My favorite PHP reverse shell, it should be on your machine.
 - [git-dumper](https://github.com/arthaud/git-dumper) - Dumps git repos from the web, especially useful for those which aren't easily cloned with `git`.
 - [verybasicenum](https://github.com/pentestpop/verybasicenum) - My personal custom enumeration scripts.
 Simpler and faster than winpeas/linpeas though much less detail.
 I like to run them first, then the more detailed scripts after.
 - [Kerbrute](https://github.com/ropnop/kerbrute)- for brute forcing Kerberos.

+### Other Tools
+- Signal
+- VS Code
+- Specific version of Impacket and NXC

 ## Advanced Usage (Poptimize)
 After these tools have been installed, the script will then prompt you for whether you want to poptimize your install.
 This script contains some additional customizations that I personally find useful but are more specific to me: